Shrruthilaya-Gangadaran/WDM_EXP1/README.md

 ## REGISTER NUMBER : 212221230097
 ## DATE : 10.02.2024
 ## AIM:
-  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing
+  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing.
 ## PROCEDURE:
 1) Open Start -> Programs -> Accessories -> Notepad
 2) Type the following training data set with the help of Notepad for Employee Table.